 One possible consequence is the emergence of biodiversity.
 To test this hypothesis, we experimentally measure biochemical conflicts between different metabolic processes and track their cellular fate over evolutionary time.
 The ultimate goal is to improve our general understanding about how biodiversity is promoted and maintained within the natural environment.

 We investigate the relationship between biodiversity and the provision of ecosystem services using environmental systems.
 The central hypothesis is that biodiversity is more important for the provision of specialist ecosystem services (i.e. services that are performed by only a few strains) than for generalist ecosystem services (i.e. services that are performed by many strains).
 To test this hypothesis, we measure the provision of many different ecosystem services in parallel and quantify their relationships with biodiversity.
 We then test whether the shapes of the relationships depend on the degree of specialization of each ecosystem service.
 The ultimate goal is to improve our general understanding about why biodiversity is more important for the provision of some ecosystem services than for others.

-Metabolic specialization and the causes of diversity in microbial ecosystems.
+The evolutionary and ecological consequences of microbial range expansions.
 Johnson DR (lead PI).
 Swiss National Science Foundation.
-2014-2017.
+2018-2021.

 Design and systems biology of functional microbial landscapes (MicroScapesX.ch). van der Meer JR (lead PI), Hazimanikatis V, Johnson DR, Or D, Que YA.
 SystemsX.ch program of the Swiss National Science Foundation.
 2014-2018.

 Microbial resource management and engineering in the urban water cycle (MERMAID).
 Smets B (lead PI), 13 others (including Johnson DR).
 European Commission, Marie Curie Actions - Initial Training Network.
 2014-2017.